-This section describes the procedures in mounting the camera on a flat surface, such as wall or ceiling, with the use of the bundled flush mount.
+This section describes the procedures in mounting the covert or pinhole covert camera on a flat surface, such as wall or ceiling, with the use of the bundled flush mount.
 This installation requires access to the back of the surface.
 The main unit can be installed apart from where the camera is mounted, like in a secured area or separate room.